Big Manny Top Tips

 Now when you’re revising you wanna avoid staying on one topic for too long.
 Make sure that you’re switching between topics because this helps you to form your long-term memory.

-Video 2 – Help!
+Help!
 My exam is this week!

 It’s Big Manny, and right now I’m going to give you a few tips to help with your exams this week.

-So the number one thing that you need to do, is make sure that you do bare pass papers, because these are going to help a lot with your exams.
+So the number one thing that you need to do, is make sure that you do pass papers, because these are going to help a lot with your exams.

 Now you can also ask a friend or a family member to test you using retrieval questions from Oxford Revise.
-Now these are gonna be very helpful.
+Now, these are gonna be very helpful.

 When you’re actually revising, revise for a maximum of one hour and have 20 minute breaks in between.

 Just stay calm.
 Don’t panic.
 You’ve got this.
 Trust me.
-Make sure the night before your exams.
-You’re in bed early so you can get a nice rest by 9:00 PM.
+Make sure the night before your exams, you’re in bed early so you can get a nice rest by 9:00 PM.
 Also, it’s very important to stay hydrated, so make sure you drink plenty of water and also diet is very important.

 On the actual day of the exam it is vital that you have breakfast because you need energy.
-So me, I just like to have some fruits and some oats so that I can have some fuel for the exam.
+So for me, I just like to have some fruits and some oats so that I have some fuel for the exam.

 Revision books